 Lockdown/Barricade requires closing and locking doors and barricading with heavy objects.
-No one is allowed to enter or exit until door-to-door release by Law Enforcement or School Incident Commander.
+No one is allowed to enter or exit until door-to-door release by law enforcement or School Incident Commander who will unlock door from the outside with keys.